 - Details on Resources– Provides in-depth information about each of the resources grouped by their Resource Types.

-Now let us see how Azure Documenter satisfies the requirements of Flywheel cabs.
+Now let us see how our Azure Documentation tool satisfies the requirements of Flywheel cabs.

 Azure Billing and metrics- better visualization

 The first requirement for Flywheel cabs would be better cost visualization reports.
 To satisfy this requirement, Azure Documenter offers Billing and metrics documents.
 It provides a graphical representation of cost spent Resource wise, Resource Type intelligent, location-wise and Resource group-wise, etc. It helps Flywheel cabs to generate reports to understand where they spend most in the Azure Subscription.

 Click here to know more about Billing and Metrics in Azure Documenter.